Ivan1781/senderPlugin/README.md

 # senderPlugin

 1. gradle publishToMavenLocal
-2. to add the plugin into project from local .m2 you need add next sample to build.gradle
+2. to add the plugin into a project from local .m2 you need to add next sample to build.gradle

 ````
 buildscript{